-To clean or not to clean, that is the question!- Damn Dad jokes.
-Anyway, here’s the answer to many sourdough starter questions regarding keeping things clean and hygiene.
+To clean or not to clean, that is the question!
+Anyway, here’s the answer to many sourdough starter questions regarding keeping things clean and hygienic.
 So should you clean your sourdough starter jar?

 Yes, for a powerful starter, keep your jar as clean as possible.
 Sourdough feeds on bacteria, but it only wants the good minerals that are found in fresh flour.
-Dry starter at the top of the jar won’t get consumed and is likely to attract unhealthy bacteria into the ecosystem which weaken the sourdough’s leavening abilities.
+Dry starter at the top of the jar won’t get consumed and will likely attract unhealthy bacteria into the ecosystem which weakens the sourdough’s leavening abilities.

 It’s not necessary to clean your sourdough container every day.
-If you make a lot of mess then you may choose to do so, but you don’t need to.
+If you make a lot of mess, you may choose to do so, but you don’t need to.
 Once a week is perfect for regular use.
 Fortnightly or monthly is fine if you keep your starter in the fridge.

 Use the same jar every day and try to keep it clean.
 Note the weight of the empty container before starting.
 This means you will be able to make accurate measurements when refreshing.
 Simply weigh the jar and deduct the weight that it would be empty to know how much existing starter remains.

 Transparent containers such as glass jars or plastic containers are perfect for sourdough, but you can use anything with a lid!
 Choose a solution that’s easy to clean and remove the starter, such as one with a wide opening and rounded edges.

 Absolutely!
 Kilner jars are a rounded shape that makes them perfect for sourdough starters.
 They look gorgeous too, especially if you have a collection of starters!
 The square jars can be a little tricky to clean and feed your starter in.
 Try to get the rounded jars if you can, but there’s nothing a good soak won’t fix!